srobo/docs/kit/wifi.md

 ---------------------------

 Once you have a WiFi connection, visit `http://robot.sr` in a web browser to see the robot interface.
-If you are using the tablet provided with your kit you will need to use `Chrome Shell` rather than the default web browser.

 The robot interface gives you the ability to remotely start the code on your robot, as well as view the logs.